rwb/lesson7/README.md

 ## Lesson 7 - Thursday 10/13/22

-* We will spend most of our time in class this week going over last week's practice problems.
+* We will spend most of our time in class this week going over last week's practice problems and discussing the mid-term exam.

 ## Mid-Term Exam - Due Monday 10/24/22